Biomarkers to Predict Time to Plasma HIV RNA Rebound

 NOTE: The term "licensed" refers to a US FDA-approved kit, which is required for all IND studies, or for sites located in countries other than the United States, a kit that has been certified or licensed by an oversight body within that country and validated internally.

-- For Cohort A participants, ART initiated during chronic infection (e.g., more than 6 months after estimated date of infection, or as determined by site investigator and/or available medical records).
+- For Cohort A participants, ART initiated during chronic infection (e.g., more than 6 months after estimated date of infection, or as determined by site investigator, study team, or available medical records).

-- For Cohort B, diagnosis of acute HIV infection (AHI) (as defined by the criteria listed below) and initiation of ART within 45 days after AHI diagnosis (defined as earliest date of positive HIV-1 RNA or antigen/antibody assay).
+- For Cohort B, diagnosis of acute HIV infection (AHI) as defined by the criteria listed below.

-- Enzyme or chemiluminescence immunoassays (E/CIA) IgM positive, HIV-1 RNA or p24 antigen-positive, and negative or indeterminate Western blot.
-OR
+- Fiebig I-II: E/CIA negative, HIV-1 RNA or p24 antigen positive, and negative or indeterminate Western blot, if performed

-NOTE: Candidates who were diagnosed with AHI based on this criterion ("c" above) must have had a positive HIV-1 RNA test or subsequently have had a positive Western blot.
+NOTE B: Candidates who were diagnosed with Fiebig I-II AHI must have had a positive HIV-1 RNA test or subsequently have had a positive Western blot if no positive HIV-1 RNA test was available.

 - Receiving continuous ART for at least 2 years and on any NNRTI-, PI-, or INSTI-containing regimen.